james-stevens/handshake-bridge/README.md

 which is the SOA RR of the merged & locally signed ROOT zone and one will give the ICANN ROOT SOA RR.

-You should be able to run `set-up` either as `root` or an ordinary user, but soem operations on some platforms require `root` permission, so I have preceeded this with `sudo`.
+You should be able to run `set-up` either as `root` or an ordinary user, but some operations on some platforms require `root` permission, so I have preceded this with `sudo`.
 If you don't use `sudo`, just modify the `set-up` script to whatever you do use.

 `set-up` will install a `cron` job which runs every 15 minutes to execute `bin/handshake-bridge-cronjob`.
 This polls the SOA serial of both ROOT zones to check if either needs refreshing.
-This is not ideal, but neither change thaty often, so I'm sure its fine.
+This is not ideal, but neither change that often, so I'm sure its fine.